infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/ndb-(non-directional-beacon)-navigation.md

-In the image above, you can see we have changed the aircraft heading from 360 to 340 degrees.
+In the image above, you can see we have changed the aircraft heading from 360 to 340 degrees by turning towards the "tail".
 The current bearing to the beacon is still 350 but now that we have changed our heading, the head (arrow) of the blue bearing pointer will begin to "fall" away and as it approaches a bearing of 360 to the beacon, we can then start to turn right again to a heading of 360.